shrav-0703/bazzite-atty/README.md

 - 1Password: Flatpak/AppImage doesn't support browser, CLI and system authentication integrations.
 - Howdy: It is a PAM module.
 So it needs to be installed to the system.
+- DankMaterialShell(dms): It is a desktop environment.
+- greetd: It is a display manager.
+So it needs to be installed to the system.
+- dms-greeter: It is a display manager.
+So it needs to be installed to the system.
+- niri: Wayland compositor.

 ## Configuration